 - 59% of consumers agree that AI will revolutionise how they engage with a business.

 Why is engaging with a consumer and improving his experience so crucial?

 A CISCO report titled “Customer Experience in 2020” reveals that 70% of purchasing decisions that customers take, will be based on their consumer experience.
 Another Freshworks customer engagement report states that, in comparison with the last two years, in 2019, 47% of consumers worldwide have higher customer service expectations from their favourite brands.

-A part of the reason for this is because in the future, thanks to easy access of information, potential customers will be more aware than ever.
+A part of the reason for this is because in the future, thanks to easy access to information, potential customers will be more aware than ever.
 This awareness will also help them pick and choose between the brands that best live up to their expectations.
 In fact, the same Freshworks report points out that in the last 12 months, more than 56% of customers globally, switched brands after just one bad customer service experience.